BrumYODO: Birmingham Dying Well Community Interest Company

 “Public health approaches” for palliative care are advocated to engage communities and empower people to talk more openly about these choices (1, 2).

-The objectives of the Collaborative are:
+The objectives of the CIC are:

 - To provide an all-inclusive and supportive network of motivated individuals from a wide range of backgrounds.